xenote-app/baklava/README.md

 ### Overriding "config"
-- If you want to use different port you could create a new file called "config.json", and override variables.
+- If you want to use different port you could create a new file called "config.json", and override the config variables.
 The default variables are:
 `{
   httpPort: 3456,
   httpsPort: 3444,